IntroductionBack to Top

 The Dual-Action Truss RodBack to Top

 Enter the clever, if not ingenious, dual (double, twin) -action truss rod.
-It’s self-contained, two-way adjustability overcomes the limitations of the uni-directional compression rod.
+It’s self-contained, two-way adjustability overcomes the limitations of the uni-directional compression rod and provides a greater degree of neck bow control.
 Turn clockwise to induce a forward bow, and counter-clockwise to bow the neck backwards.
 Along with the ease of installation, requiring only a simple, straight channel, it is understandable how the design skyrocketed it to truss rod super-stardom.
 Does the dual-action truss rod have a downside?
 More neck material must be removed to accommodate it and, unlike the compression rod, the channel it occupies must be left open perpetually requiring greater care when attaching the fingerboard.
 It is typically heavier than it’s single-action cousin, has been known to introduce the dreaded intermittent rattle (Ugh!) and can also fail (welds, stripped threads, snapped rods, etc).
 Despite it’s shortcomings, it is ubiquitous today.